 - 6.1 This section explains how the school will establish, monitor, and review its measures to meet satisfactory health and safety standards.
-It will also identify methods which go beyond the satisfactory and explains how a school can enter the category of demonstrates best practice through continuous improvement. - 6.2 All schools should regularly monitor and review their health and safety policies to ensure they are reducing risks.
-As part of this monitoring, schools should investigate incidents to ensure that they are taking appropriate corrective action, sharing learning and putting necessary improvements in place. - 6.3 Generally, schools should regularly (at least annually) consider how they measure their performance.
-They should set up an effective monitoring system, backed up with sensible and realistic performance measures. - 6.4 As the country learns to live with COVID-19, schools must regularly review and update risk assessments treating them as 'dynamic documents', as the circumstances in your school and the public health advice changes. - 6.5 Where there is a major health and safety incident at the school, the Health, Safety and Wellbeing team from SMBC will assess the effectiveness of the school's procedures and its response.
+It will also identify methods going beyond the satisfactory and explain how a school can begin to demonstrate best practices through continuous improvement. - 6.2 All schools should regularly monitor and review their health and safety policies to ensure they are reducing risks.
+As part of this monitoring, schools should investigate incidents to ensure that they take appropriate corrective action, sharing learning and improving as required. - 6.3 Generally, schools should regularly (at least annually) consider how they measure their performance.
+They should set up an effective monitoring system, supported by sensible and realistic performance measures. - 6.5 Where there is a major health and safety incident at the school, the Health, Safety and Wellbeing team from SMBC will assess the effectiveness of the school's procedures and its response.
 They will also, make recommendations for necessary changes to policies and procedures.